Stress and Anxiety in Cats

 How many litter trays is 'enough'?
 A good rule of thumb is to provide one litter tray per cat, and then one extra.
 So, for a 1-cat household, provide 2 litter trays.
 For a 3-cat household, provide 4 litter trays (and so on).

+There are a number of diets and supplements containing anxiety relieving ingredients, such as casein and L-tryptophan.
+Casein is a protein found in milk and is known for it's calming effect on newborns.
 L-tryptophan is the precursor to serotonin, a neurotransmitter that affects mood and decreases anxiety.
 Serotonin is known as 'the happy hormone'.
-There are a number of products for cats that contain L-tryptophan:
+There are a number of products for cats that contain Casein and / or L-tryptophan:

-a) Hills Prescription Diet cd Multicare Stress: This therapeutic veterinary diet contains hydrolysed casein, a bioactive peptide that has been shown to decrease anxiety related behaviours in cats, as well as L-tryptophan, an essential amino acid precursor for serotonin.
-It also has the added benefit of supporting urinary tract health and preventing urinary crystals, and one formula is also available for weight management.
-These varieties are available as both wet and dry kibble, but as they are a veterinary diet we recommend checking with your vet before ordering.
+Royal Canin Veterinary Calm and Hills Prescription Diet Multicare Urinary Stress contain hydrolysed casein, as well as L-tryptophan.
+The Hills diet also has the added benefit of supporting urinary tract health and preventing urinary crystals, and one formula is also available for weight management.
+The Royal Canin Calm is available as a dry diet, and the Hills varieties are available as both wet and dry kibble.
+As they are veterinary diets we recommend checking with your vet before ordering.

 If you've had no success with Feliway, a diet change, and home modifications, it may be time to talk to your vet about medications.
 Your vet may discuss treatment with clomipramine for chronic anxiety, which is very effective and has few side effects.